 Luke Hedley, Sports Participation Coordinator

-Being an active sports and fitness enthusiast, he works with blind and partially sighted people to increase participation in sport and active leisure both locally and on a wider scale.
+He is a sports and fitness enthusiast, working with blind and partially sighted people to increase participation in sport and active leisure.
+He works both locally and on a national scale.

-Luke is responsible for supporting individuals with a visual impairment who would like to either try sport and physical activity for the first time, or to get them physically active again.
-The aim is to break down barriers to participation so that sport is available to the masses.
+Luke is responsible for supporting individuals with a visual impairment who would like to either try sport and physical activity for the first time, or to return to activity.
+His aim is to break down barriers to participation so that sport is available to all.